kingsdigitallab/kdl/frontend/src/resources/guidelines-project-partners.md

    funding application or are you hoping to add KDL involvement to a previously-funded project?)_

-   - (Project already funded)
+   - Project already funded

-     - Who is the Funder
+     - Who is the Funder?
      - What is the Funding scheme?
      - Could you provide the range of the amount of funding you will be applying for (if known)?